-There are many kinds of endorsements that can be sought by your team.
-These may include one or a combination of the following, and you should always push for the highest form of endorsement possible:
+There are many types of endorsements that can be sought by your team.
+These may include one or a combination of the following, and you should always push for the highest types of endorsement possible:

 - Using the company name and logo on collateral

 This is the most common form of endorsement.
 Simply displaying customer logos on a website helps create social proof — the positive influence created when someone finds out that others are doing the same thing.